Over 120 million people in Eastern US are at risk for severe storms that could bring large hail and damaging winds | KRDO

 Over 120 million people in Eastern US are at risk for severe storms that could bring large hail and damaging winds

-(CNN) — Over 120 million people in the Eastern US are at risk of severe thunderstorms Monday that can hit communities from Philadelphia to Atlanta with damaging wind gusts, large hail, heavy rain and a few tornadoes.
+(CNN) — Over 120 million people in the Eastern US are at risk of severe thunderstorms Monday with damaging wind gusts, large hail, heavy rain and a few tornadoes possible from Philadelphia to Atlanta.

-A very active thunderstorm pattern is expected over the next few days across large swaths of the country to the east of the Mississippi River.
-After battering the Ohio River Valley Sunday, a storm system is moving east, increasing the risk for severe weather Monday.
+A potent storm system is moving east after battering the Ohio River Valley Sunday and increasing the risk for severe weather Monday across a large area of the country to the east of the Mississippi River.

-The worst of it will be in a zone stretching from Maryland to Georgia, including Washington DC, Charlotte and Atlanta.
-The area is under enhanced risk, level 3 out of 5, for severe storms, forecasters said.
+The worst of it will be in the mid-Atlantic into southern Pennsylvania and New Jersey, including Philadelphia, Baltimore and Washington D.C., primarily due to damaging winds.
+An area from northern Alabama into southern New York, including Atlanta, Charlotte, North Carolina, and Binghamton, New York, is under an enhanced risk, Level 3 out of 5, for severe storms.

+A slight risk for severe storms, a Level 2 of 5, spreads from western Alabama to southern New York, including New York City, Pittsburgh, Charleston, South Carolina, Virginia Beach, Virginia and Wilmington, North Carolina.

+Parts of the Northeast could also see heavy rainfall in association with these storms.
+A slight risk for excessive rainfall, or a Level 2 of 4, has been issued for the Northeast.
+Scattered rainfall of 2 to 4 inches is possible Monday.

 “In the areas of thunderstorms, severe weather and flash flooding will be a threat,” the National Weather Service said.